e-lubrini/clustering-and-classifying-people/README.md

-# Clustering-and-Classifying-People
+## UE 803: Data Science
-Clustering and Classifying People based on Text and KB information
+# Project: Clustering and Classifying People based on Text and KB information
+05 April 2021